 Building cabinets requires precision wood joinery and flat door edges for clean visual lines.

-- Clean-up rough hardwood prior to ripping on table saw
+• Clean up rough hardwood before ripping on the table saw

-- Straighten cabinet door and drawer panel sticks prior to gluing
+• Straighten cabinet door and drawer panel sticks before gluing

 Router for Cabinet Doors